mettrr/be-tech-test-debt-tracker/README.md

-# Mettrr Backend Tech Test - The Debt Simplifier
+# Mettrr Backend Tech Test - The Debt Tracker

 Welcome to the Mettrr backend tech test!